xapi-project/xapi-project.github.io/xapi/design/fcoe-nics.md

 -------

 * Set the field capabilities "fcoe" depending on output of xcp-networkd call `get_capabilities`.
-* Field capabilities "fcoe" can be set during `introduce_internal` on PIF scan.
+* Field capabilities "fcoe" can be set during `introduce_internal` on when creating a PIF.
-* Field capabilities "fcoe" can be updated during `refresh_all` on xapi startup sequence.
+* Field capabilities "fcoe" can be updated during `refresh_all` on xapi startup.
 * The above field will be set everytime when xapi-restart.

 XCP-Networkd Changes
 -------

 New function:

 * String list `string list get_capabilties (string)`
 * Argument: device_name for the PIF.
 * This function calls method `capable` exposed by `fcoe_driver.py` as part of dom0.